DjangoGirls/tutorial/en/django_orm/README.md

 ### All objects

-Let's try to display all of our posts first.
+Let's try to display all of our blog posts first.
 You can do that with the following command:

 {% filename %}command-line{% endfilename %}
 ```python